dhis2/training-docs/content/tracker_use/lg_program_indicator_analysis.md

 ## Exercise 3

-### In event reports, create a line list, enrollment report showing the number of relationships by TEI from the COVID-19 Case-based Surveillance Program
+### In the line list app, create an enrollment report showing the number of relationships by TEI from the COVID-19 Case-based Surveillance Program

 Program indicators can be used in event reports and event visualizer as well as within data visualizer and maps, depending on how they are defined.
 This is because one program indicator can work on two levels: